Beacroxx/BeaRTOS/README.md

 - Other tasks continue running during the delay period
 - The scheduler remains preemptive, but tasks can cooperate for better resource utilization
 - Yield delays are implemented using the system tick timer for precise timing

+The LCD display uses DMA for efficient data transfer:
+- SPI4 is configured with DMA for high-speed data transfer
+- DMA transfers are handled automatically in the background
+- Tasks can yield while waiting for DMA transfers to complete
+- Interrupt handlers manage DMA transfer completion

 ## License